codestation/prxshot/readme.txt

 # Volume down button   0x200000

 Changelog:
-v0.3:
+v0.4:
+[+]Implemented key timeout, so now you can add some delay to the screenshot button so doesn't interfere with the normal game operation.
+[!]Internal change: rewrote the plugin in C++
+[!]Fixed the known issue of taking a screenshot while the aLoader is launching an ISO (only in c++ branch). v0.3:
 [+]Added the option to set your custom screenshot key per game.
 [!]Major rewrite to the hook core (removed the asm payload code), so it avoids